aryanjassal/aryanjassal/README.md

 # Yo, Aryan here ✌️

 You are currently looking at the profile of the smartest person alive right now.
-I'm not only incredibly smart, but also incredibly lazy too.
-Oh, and I use Arch btw.
+Oh, and also, I use Arch btw.

 <p>
   <a href="https://github.com/anuraghazra/github-readme-stats">